Web UI Overview

 - Ensure that the directory structure for the individual tiles is well defined.
 See the section below for details on Preparing Custom Map Tiles from Drone Aerial Images.

-- In the Web UI, from the menu, select Settings→Map to bring up the Map Settings page.
+- In the Web UI, select Custom.

 - Enter the network path for the maps into the Custom URL field.